bytes0xcr6/Hackathon-Hacking-the-city/README.md

 # Hidden Art 🥇 Winning Hackathon project 🥇

+This is a response to the "Hacking the City" <a href="https://www.explorins.com/home">eXplorins</a> hackathon.
+An event to create Tech4Good solutions while contributing to a social, cultural and commercial positive impact on Barcelona local communities.

 <img width="530" alt="Captura de pantalla 2022-12-05 190308" src="https://user-images.githubusercontent.com/102038261/205709591-8519a7c5-c545-4197-bb7e-90cd2fde892a.png">

+# Project context 🌏🌏
+Team members: Maya Eyal (Project Management), Cristian Richarte (Blockchain), Alexandre Cumplido (Front End).

 ## Social, Cultural and Economic Hackathon in Barcelona